mnpjs/mnp/README.md

 ```
 ###  `launch.json` Debugging

-Debugging is extremely useful and almost always required way to progress with a development of a software program.
+Debugging is very useful and almost always required way to progress with a development of a software program.
 A new functionality can be introduced by writing the tests first, and then running them against the source code.
 That is, the `TDD` approach to testing can be summarised as having to somehow run the code being tested first, and the best place to put it in is a test file.
 By providing a quick sketch of tests, the program can then be debugged to see whether the execution flows as expected, and adjust it on-the-fly.

 This explains the structure of the `launch.json` file, which will have a configuration to start `Zoroaster` testing in `watch` mode, so that it is not necessary to restart the Node process every time.
 Also, if changes are made during a pause at a breakpoint, the execution will need finish running completely first before a changed version can be run.
-A known issue is that `source-maps-support` will not update positions of errors including their line and this leads to incorrect presentation of errors. `retainLines` is also needed for `@babel/register` to work correctly with the debugger which is set via the `BABEL_ENV=debug`.

 ```json5
 {